-Below is our spot price comparisons.
-We also cover some of the various scams, snake oil and ripoffs prevalent in the storable food industry.
+Here you can view some of the various scams, snake oil and ripoffs that are prevalent in the storable food industry.
 Unfortunately, there are many more that should be listed.
 This is a really HUGE problem in this industry.
 Please read the following facts.

 This is yet another "faketriots for profit" scam site designed to promote fear, paranoia and disinformation.
 They've floated a fake FEMA letter for years in an attempt to drum up business (and still are).
 Posing as "patriots", this tactic reveals a faketriot attitude towards honesty and integrity.
 Unfortunately, they're in good company in the survival food industry.